Google Alerts Alternative: Better Web Monitoring for 2026

 And invent he did.
 In 2003, he got tired of manually checking Google News for developments in the US invasion of Iraq.
 In the spirit of a true engineer, he decided to automate it.
 He put together a set of scripts that would email him whenever a new story matching his query broke.
 He showed his work to his manager, but the project was shot down.
 “He said Google makes money when people come to us.
 If we set alerts, then we’re losing money because we’re sending people away from Google”, recalls Kataru.

 Not one to give up easily he escalated and went straight to Sergey Brin and Larry Page.
 They loved it and gave him the green light.
-He got to work and acquired four patents along the way.
+He got to work and was later listed on three Google Alerts patents along the way.
 Six months after starting links to what was then known as News Alerts were added to Google Labs and Google News.

 Image credit: http://www.googleguide.com/